 - To ensure the participants can provide strategic, tactical and operational direction and support for working within regulations to expedite the development and delivery of safe and effective healthcare products to people around the world.

 The programme consists of a two year part-time Level 9 MSc in Medical Technology Regulatory Affairs (90 credits).
 The programme shall be made available online using a combination of distance-learning / e-learning technologies and some face to face workshops for an overall blended learning approach.
-The educational elements will be provided by the Institute of Technology Sligo, and NUI Galway staff.
+The educational elements will be provided by the ATU Sligo, and NUI Galway staff.
 Additional lecturing, as required, may be provided by outside specialists and practitioners.

 The programme consists of 12 modules, each worth 5 ECTS.
 The programme is delivered over 2-2.5 years.
 Three modules are delivered per semester.
 A dissertation (30ECTS) is also carried out over year 1 and year 2.